A relationship is a special type of property that defines how two or more object instances are associated with each other. For example, a Company

 The New Property wizard asks for additional relationship characteristics.
 These include:

 This relationship property refers to a single instance of the related object.
 The resulting property acts like a simple reference field.

 This relationship property refers to a one or more instances of the related object.
 The resulting property acts like a collection of objects.

 Identical to cardinality of one

-except that this is a dependent relationship and this property refers to the parent of this object.
-Note: When you create a parent-child relationship, you are not given the option to create an index because children aren't stored independently but within the parent; you can see that by looking at the global structure.
+except that it is a dependent relationship and this property refers to the parent of this object.
+When you create a parent-child relationship, you are not given the option to create an index because children aren't stored independently but within the parent; you can see that by looking at the global structure.
 The children are indexed automatically by creating an extra subscript.

 Children: the object's children